 Foods made in the slow cooker are usually much healthier than those prepared on a stove because you do not need to use additional oils or fats.
 The food simmers in its own juices, preserving vitamins and minerals lost during traditional cooking.

-Learn about how your slow cooker gives you healthy meals – here.
+Learn about how your slow cooker gives you healthy meals – are slow cookers healthy?

 More Flavorful Meals